Open

 Processing and Agreement

-- Applications that do not qualify for fast-track approval are assessed by an external jury.
+- Applications that do not qualify for fast tracked approval will be assessed by an external assessment process against the criteria for relevance, experience, and capacity, and impact as defined here.

 Additional information